Local business donates 1,500 face shields to Albany County poll workers

 ALBANY COUNTY, N.Y.
-(NEWS10) — Early voting for the general election starts this weekend.
-Local election officials are getting the word out about their COVID-19 safety protocols, in an effort to make voters feel comfortable with heading to the polls in-person.
+(NEWS10) — Early voting for the general election starts this weekend, and each county has a number of different polling locations where you can go and cast your vote early.
+Local election officials are getting the word out about their COVID-19 safety protocols in an effort to make voters feel comfortable with heading to the polls in-person.

 “One study that we were able to discover showed that 70% of individuals prefer to vote in-person,” Deputy Albany County Executive Dan Lynch said at a press conference Tuesday, “and should be able to do so in a safe environment.”